argoproj/argo-cd/docs/proposals/image-updater-first-class-support.md

 ```

 There is a need to introduce state by tracking the status of image Updates in the application CR.
-This is mainly important to honor application rollbacks, avoid repeated image updates, as well to support future use cases such as enabling image-updater to create Pull Requests against the source repositories.
+This is mainly important to honor application rollbacks, avoid repeated image updates in case of failure, as well as to support future use cases such as enabling image-updater to create pull requests against the source repositories.
 The above detailed `.spec.imageUpdates` field could be extended to store metadata regarding pull request creation that would serve to avoid duplicate/excessive number of pull requests being opened, for example.

 There could be a few different options in terms of placement for this block of information: